CCPA and GDPR Comparison

 Why do both CCPA and GDPR affect my business?
 Isn’t GDPR for Europe?

-Because of the way each of these laws was written.
-For GDPR, if you collect data from any person who resides in a GDPR-protected country, then you must conform to GDPR in protecting that person’s privacy rights.
+Both of the laws can impact your business, because of the way each of these laws was written.
+According to the GDPR for instance, if you collect data from any person who resides in a GDPR-protected country, then you must conform to GDPR in protecting that person’s privacy rights.
+This law applies to companies who are based in California and also have customers in other GDPR-covered regions.
 For CCPA in California, you must protect any resident of California’s privacy rights under the law, but only if your company falls in one of these categories;

 - Over 50% of your revenue comes from the sale of consumer data